CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 listen to lightly, in the background.
 And I often need to just sit for a bit after listening to it.
 It's a tragic story, but it's just so well done...

-Reading back over that, if I've somehow convinced you to listen to this, because it is actually fantastic music, rather than you just going "I'm good.
+Reading back over that, if I've somehow convinced you to listen to this (because it is actually fantastic music) rather than you just going "I'm good.
 Do you need a hug?", then yay!  ^^;;

 Also, be sure to listen to the combination of the album's poem/story and the